-Last year I wrote about how my daughter got a Student Line of Credit, to help pay for her second degree, as a Chiropractor.
-Remember, I am the one that talks about being willing to change banks, but unfortunately, my daughter is changing banks due to the mistakes of the local branch of National Bank of Canada (which is the reason I changed banks a while ago as well).
+In 2014 I wrote about how my daughter got a Student Line of Credit, to help pay for her second degree, as a Chiropractor.
+Remember, I am the one that talks about being willing to change banks, but unfortunately, my daughter is changing banks due to the mistakes of the local branch of the National Bank of Canada (which is the reason I changed banks a while ago as well).

 The Student Line of Credit was actually set up as a standard unsecured line of credit.
-This caused the National Bank head office to call (more than once, and somewhat irate) to ask why weren’t the minimum payments being made to the account?
-It then would take an hour of explanation, and investigation for someone to figure out that the account had been set up incorrectly (by the local branch).
-The only way it could be fixed was by the local branch, and they failed (more than once) to remedy this issue.
-The account should be set up so that the interest payments do not need to be paid until my daughter graduated (but yes, they still compound).
+This caused the National Bank head office to call.
+They called more than once, and weresomewhat irate.
+They asked why weren’t the minimum payments being made to the account?
+It then took an hour of explanation, and investigation.
+Finally, someone figured out that the account had been set up incorrectly (by the local branch).
+The only way it could be fixed was by the local branch.
+They failed (more than once) to remedy this issue.
+The account should have been set up so that the interest payments accrued.
+The account would then ask for payments after the term was complete.

 There was an inability to make payments from other banks to the National Bank for this loan.
 This meant all banking would have to go through the National Bank only (or use Interac transfers to do things).
 This is also a shortcoming with the CIBC Student Line of Credit.

-The on-line banking at National Bank, never really worked correctly for my daughter, she had to keep calling their on-line help folks to get access to the account (just to see what the balance was on the account).
+The on-line banking at National Bank, never really worked correctly for my daughter.
+She had to keep calling their on-line help folks to get access to the account.
+This was just to see what the balance was on the account.
 This happened every time she tried to access the account, and each time she would ask, “So with the information you have just given me, I can get access to my account”, and the help line person would say “Yes”.
 It worked that time, and then the next time, she had to call back in, because it would not let her in.

 Good Reasons to Change Banks

-As you can see a great deal of frustration and confusion lead to my daughter changing her accounts over to CIBC.
-Naturally I was involved in the decision to change, as I am a guarantor on the student line of credit (or as Michael James would say, I have a Student Line of Credit).
-The change of the maximum loan limit was the main reason, but the other frustrations certainly made the decision to change, a simpler choice.
+Thanks to a great deal of frustration and confusion lead to my daughter changing her accounts over to CIBC.
+I was involved in the decision to change, as I am a guarantor on the student line of credit.
+As Michael James would say, I have a Student Line of Credit.
+The change of the maximum loan limit was the main reason, but the other frustrations certainly decided to change, a simpler choice.